ramper-labs/InnerBoard-local/README.md

 ## 🙏 Acknowledgments

 - Powered by [Ollama](https://github.com/ollama/ollama) for local model serving
-- Inspired by the need for private, offline onboarding support
+- Inspired by the need for private, offline meeting preparation
 - Built with [Click](https://click.palletsprojects.com/) for CLI, [Rich](https://rich.readthedocs.io/) for UI, [Cryptography](https://cryptography.io/) for security

 ---